Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/controlling-what-is-subscribed.md

 ### Auto subscribe to plain messages

-Before Version 4 all messages not defined as a command using `ICommand` or the `.DefiningCommandsAs` convention where automatically subscribed.
+In Version 4 and lower all messages not defined as a command using `ICommand` or the `.DefiningCommandsAs` convention where automatically subscribed.
 In versions 4 and 5 you could opt-into that legacy behavior using following code

 snippet:AutoSubscribePlainMessages

-Starting with version 6 we removed that possibility as it was encouraging bad practices.
+Since Version 6 the ability to auto subscribe to plain messages was removed.
+Although not recommended, this can be overridden by [manually subscribing](/nservicebus/messaging/publish-subscribe/controlling-what-is-subscribed.md#how-to-manually-subscribe-to-a-message) to other message types.

 ### When a subscriber stops or uninstalls